sergei-mironov/cake3/README.md

   2. User executes `cake3` which compiles ./Cakefile.hs into `./Cakegen` and produces Makefile.
 Note that cake3 expects ./Cakegen to print content of the Makefile to it's standard output.
+Also, cake3 creates ./Cakefile_P.hs containing information about paths.
+Most important are _files_ function which translates relative filename into `"." </> path_to_root </> filename`

   3. `make` can now be used to build the project.
-Note, that make knows how to update itself, so user doesn't have to run cake3 every time he or she updates ./Cakefile.hs.
+Note, that make knows how to update itself, so user doesn't have to run cake3 every time he or she changes ./Cakefile.hs.

 Installing